FREQUENTLY ASKED QUESTIONS FOR DIAGNOSTICS

 Depending on the pathogen of interest, additional testing may be needed.
 As with any technology, PCR does have limitations, and is not the gold standard for all diagnostic testing.
 Please call the lab for pathogen specific recommendations.

 The preferred sample types are those suggested by our veterinarians to be the ones most likely to host the pathogen(s) of interest.
 You may submit other sample types that are not on the list.
 It is important to note, however, that the likelihood of detecting the pathogen in other sample types may not be as great.

 No, it is not necessary to send all the sample types listed.
-It is up to you to send the sample type that you think is most suitable for diagnosis based on the patient’s clinical signs/symptoms.
+It is up to you to send the sample type that you think is most suitable for diagnosis based on the patient’s clinical signs.
 If you do send multiple types, please indicate on the form if you would like them pooled (see question 10) or tested individually.
-If you wish to test them individually we will charge you per sample type as outlined below.
+If you wish to test them individually we will charge you per sample type as outlined in question 10.

 We pool multiple samples by mixing an aliquot of DNA from each sample type and testing this combined mixture of DNA for the pathogen(s) of interest.
 This is a great option if you are unsure where the pathogen is located.
 It is important to note, however that pooling a large number of samples may diminish pathogen detection by diluting out a weak positive.
 We recommend pooling no more than three sample types.
-For billing, if you pool samples you will only be charged for one test total, instead of one test per sample type.
-The example below outlines these two options; pooling multiple sample types, or testing each sample type individually.
+For billing, if you pool samples you will only be charged for one test, instead of one test per sample type.
+The example below outlines these two options; pooling multiple sample types vs. testing each sample type individually.

 |Option A: Pool samples|